 The designer should specify that the contractor will confirm, prior to commencement of roofing activity or demolition, in the presence of the appropriate Facilities personnel, that existing roof drains are open and functioning properly.
 The method of protection of roof drains during construction should also be specified.

 Clemson University has a number of facilities with tile roof systems.
 Many of these facilities are considered to be part of the historic resources of the University.
 The replacement of roof systems on these facilities should be coordinated with the design information and guidelines available in the Planning and Design office.
 Consult the Project Manager for additional information.

 Clemson University has utilized built-up bituminous roofing, modified bituminous membrane roofing, and elastomeric membrane roofing systems on its facilities.
 Each facility should be analyzed with the Project Manager to determine the type of roofing in this category to be used.

-A minimum slope of ½” per foot is desired on these types of roofs.
-In the case of some large roof areas, this slope cannot feasibly be attained without excessive parapet wall heights, and a slope of ¼” per foot may be acceptable in those cases.
-Review these conditions with the Project Manager.
+A minimum slope of ½” per foot is required on these types of roofs.
+In the case of some large roof areas, if this slope cannot feasibly be attained without excessive parapet wall heights, a slope of ¼” per foot may be acceptable in those cases.
+Exceptions to ½” slope conditions must be approved by the Project Manager.

 Membrane roofing system requiring the use of hot asphalt kettles, the designer should take special care in reviewing possible acceptable locations for these kettles, in accordance with applicable fire codes, and in no instance be allowed on the roof itself.
 The Project Manager can coordinate possible locations with the Clemson University Fire Marshal.
 Due to objectionable odors created by asphalt kettles, the use of low emission kettles should be specified and required, as well as the actual location of the kettle to minimize infiltration of odors into the building or surrounding buildings.